orsonteodoro/oiledmachine-overlay/README.md

 unintended consequences.
 If a BOLT training fails/segfaults, it may indicate that the optimized PGO build has a bug or BOLT instrumentation is buggy.
 The testing step is important to prevent further data loss or data corruption.
+Usually the preferred testing is via the test suite or test USE flag.

 For those that prefer three step, the same can be achieved with a shell script.
 Try epgo + ebolt try something like: